techiaith/llais_festival/README.txt

 REMARKS

 This release is an updated version of a North Welsh male diphone voice, working within the Festival framework.
 This voice was originally released under the WISPR project, funded by the European Union's INTERREG IIIA programme.
-This release significantly improves the voice quality compared to the previous release, fixes two minor issues in the letter-to-sound rules, and introduces a larger lexicon.

 LOCATION